-The National Highway Traffic Safety Administration (NHTSA) has confirmed that it has opened 27 investigations into crashes involving Tesla vehicles, 23 of which remain active and at least three of the crashes occurred in recent weeks.
-According to a Reuters news report, NHTSA confirmed that it will send a team to investigate a recent Tesla crash in the Houston area in addition to teams sent out to probe two crashes in Michigan.
+The National Highway Traffic Safety Administration (NHTSA) has confirmed that it has opened 27 investigations into crashes involving Tesla vehicles, 23 of which remain active, and at least three crashes occurred in recent weeks.
+According to a Reuters news report, NHTSA confirmed that it will send a team to investigate a recent Tesla crash in the Houston area and groups sent out to probe two crashes in Michigan.
 That includes one crash involving a Tesla suspected of being in Autopilot mode when it struck a parked Michigan State Police patrol car.

 Several Tesla Crashes Being Probed